CX-0012 Business Partner Data Pool API v5.1.1

 1.5.2.3 SITE

-In general, a site is a delimited geographical area in which an organization (such as an enterprise or company, university, association, etc.) conducts business.
+In general, a site is a delimited geographical area in which an organization conducts business.

-In Catena-X, a site is a type of business partner representing a physical location or area owned by a legal entity, where a production plant, a warehouse, or an office building is located.
+In data spaces, a site is a type of business partner representing a physical location or area owned by a legal entity, where a production plant, a warehouse, or an office building is located.

 A site is owned by a legal entity.
 Thus, exactly one legal entity is assigned to a site.
-A site has exactly one main address4, but it is possible to specify additional addresses (such as different gates), that belong to a site.
+A site has exactly one main address3, but it is possible to specify additional addresses (such as different gates), that belong to a site.
 Thus, at least one address is assigned to a site.
-A site can only be uploaded and modified by the owner (the legal entity), because only the owner knows which addresses belong to which site.
+A site can only be uploaded and modified by the owner (the legal entity) or by the managing legal entity for the owner of the site (see "is managed by" Legal Entity Relation).
+This is because only the owner or its managing legal entity knows which addresses belong to which site.
 A site is uniquely identified by the BPNS.

 Attribute | Description | (Data) Type / Code List / Enumeration |